Cinema mogul builds up stake in Datalex

 The move follows on from Dublin-based businessman Nick Furlong and his Pagaent Holdings vehicle adding to their stakes in December as Dutch hedge fund Kabouter Management was selling off its 9.3 per cent Datalex holding off-market.
 Mr Furlong and Pagaent now own a combined 9.54 per cent of the business.

 Mr Anderson, a member of the Ward Anderson Irish cinemas dynasty, bought shares through Empire Cinemas’ parent company, Cinema Holdings Limited, on December 20th, Datalex said on Tuesday.
-That’ the same day that London-based Highclere International Investors also sold its 5.13 per cent interest as it tied up its portfolio before the year-end.
+That same day, London-based Highclere International Investors also sold its 5.13 per cent interest as it tidied up its portfolio before the year-end.

 It is hoped that the appointment of Deloitte as auditors last month will ultimately pave the way for on-market share trading to resume.